gustavNdamukong/DGZ_Uploader/README.md

     ## Upload and resize images however you please.

+    Get this package by typing the following command in your terminal from the target application directory

+            composer require dgz_uploader/dgz_uploader

     Uploading is done by calling the constructor of the DGZ_Uploader() like so:

             ```php